v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 ## Viewing Cloud App Security alerts

 Alerts that are triggered by Office 365 Cloud App Security policies are now displayed on the **View alerts** page in the Security & Compliance Center.
 This includes alerts that are triggered by activity policies and alerts that are triggered by anomaly detection policies in Office 365 Cloud App Security.
-This means you can view and manage all alerts in the Security & Compliance Center.
-Note that Office 365 Cloud App Security is only available available for organizations with an Office 365 Enterprise E5 or Office 365 US Government G5 subscription.
+This means you can view all alerts in the Security & Compliance Center.
+Note that Office 365 Cloud App Security is only available for organizations with an Office 365 Enterprise E5 or Office 365 US Government G5 subscription.
 For more information, see [Overview of Office 365 Cloud App Security](office-365-cas-overview.md).

 Additionally, organizations that have Microsoft Cloud App Security as part of an Enterprise Mobility + Security E5 subscription or as a standalone service can also view Cloud App Security alerts in the Security & Compliance Center.